-- A. The medical librarian conducts the search and contacts the medical effectiveness, cost, and public health team members working on the bill regarding questions as they arise. - B. The medical librarian provides the initial search results to the medical effectiveness and public health teams in EndNote to the maximum extent feasible.
+- A. The medical librarian conducts the search to find appropriate literature to cover the topic areas listed by the medical effectiveness, public health and cost teams and contacts the medical effectiveness, cost, and public health team members working on the bill regarding questions as they arise. - B. The medical librarian provides the initial literature search results to the medical effectiveness and public health teams in EndNote to the maximum extent feasible.
 All citations to peer-reviewed literature should be included in the EndNote file.
-EndNote is software to manage and organize citations and references for academic writing. - C. The medical librarian records all search terms, including Medical Subject Headings (MeSH) terms and key words. - D. The team assesses the extent to which the results of the literature search address the questions and issues underlying the bill, consulting the content expert as needed.
-If the initial literature search returns few results, the search criteria will be reexamined, and the medical librarian will run additional or modified searches, or the lead analyst on the medical effectiveness team will search articles from the reference lists of articles that have already been retrieved to determine if they contain any additional articles pertinent to the bill.
+EndNote is software to manage and organize citations and references for academic writing.